Rioos/tic-tac-toe-minimax/README.md

 # tic-tac-toe-minimax
-A prototype of a TicTacToe game utilizing Minimax algorithm
+A prototype of a TicTacToe game utilizing Minimax algorithm.